Everything you need to know about Red Bull Hardline 2022

 Who's going to win the 2022 edition?

-Twenty-nine riders will line up to take on the Red Bull Hardline course this year.
-Previous winners Bernard Kerr, Danny Hart and Craig Evans are all lining up in Wales.
-Kerr is going to be tough to beat.
-He has a hat-trick of wins at Red Bull Hardline, including last year.
+30 riders will lineup to take on the Red Bull Hardline course this year.
+Previous winners Bernard Kerr, Danny Hart and Craig Evans are all lining up in Wales and Kerr is going to be tough to beat.
+He already has a hat-trick of wins at Red Bull Hardline, including last year's race.

+Another former winner, Gee Atherton makes his racing return back at Hardline.
+This will be Atherton's first appearance on a downhill race track since racing at the World Cup in Leogang in June 2021.
+Atherton would go on to suffer a horrific crash while filming his "The Knife Edge" video edit a week or so later in the same month and has been rehabbing since then.

 A slew of other Mercedes-Benz UCI Mountain Bike World Cup downhill racers will also be starting, including Andreas Kolb, Charlie Hatton, Flo Payet, George Brannigan, Gaetan Vige, Kade Edwards, Ronan Dunne and exciting Junior racer Jackstone Goldstone.

-Brook Macdonald, who built his own dream track in New Zealand, rides Hardline for the first time since 2016.
-Vincent Tupin, a man more known for his freeride skills, and Jess Blewitt are interesting additions to a rider list, forming the strongest Hardline to date.
+Brook Macdonald, who built his own dream track in New Zealand, will race Hardline for the first time since 2016.
+Vincent Tupin, a man more known for his freeride skills, and female freeracer Jess Blewitt are further interesting additions to a rider list.
+All in all, this is the strongest Hardline rider list to date.

 - Phil Atwill (GBR)